braze-inc/braze-docs/_docs/_user_guide/engagement_tools/segments/user_profiles.md

 If you are using the [older navigation]({{site.baseurl}}/navigation), **Search Users** is **User Search** and can be found under **Users**.
 {% endalert %}

 If a match is found, you can view the information you've recorded for this user with the Braze SDK.
-Otherwise, if your search returns multiple user profiles, you can merge each profile individually or preform a bulk user merge.
+Otherwise, if your search returns multiple user profiles, you can merge each profile individually or perform a bulk user merge.
 For a full walkthrough, see [Duplicate Users](/user_guide/engagement_tools/segments/user_profiles/duplicate_users/).

 ![Search results with a banner that reads "Multiple users match your search criteria" and two buttons labeled Previous and Next.][1]